PCS eyeing $11 billion Sandy loss estimate

-LONDON (Reuters) - Data aggregator Property Claims Service (PCS) is putting insured losses from superstorm Sandy at $11 billion, which currently leaves catastrophe bond investors safe from losses - but experts say the figure is likely to rise.
+LONDON, Nov 23 (Reuters) - U.S data aggregator Property Claims Service (PCS) is putting insured losses from superstorm Sandy at $11 billion, which currently leaves catastrophe bond investors safe from losses - but experts say the figure is likely to rise.

 PCS has not formally released its loss review yet, but an initial estimate based on its first survey has been seen by cat bond funds and traders.